 If you cannot eliminate the problem and you can’t move the problem then we need to clean it up.
-There are 2 great ways to eliminate smoke with an air purifier.
+There are 2 great ways to eliminate smoke with a smoke eater for your home.
 HEPA and Electrostatic are the 2 technologies that get the job done.
 Each has it’s pros and cons.
 One important point to consider is that neither of these are worth a hill of beans without activated carbon filtration.

 HEPA VS Electrostatic

 All things being equal, HEPA is better than electrostatic.
 All things are seldom equal.
 Let’s look at the difference between the 2 and see what you can expect.
 We will look at operating costs.
 We will consider room sizes.
 What are the sound levels.We will consider these options and other important criteria the doesn’t depend on filter type.

 What filtration type does LakeAir like best?
 We sell both, we don’t care what you choose!
 But, we want you to find the choice that works best for your individual situation.
 You don’t have to be 100% right. if you like HEPA better, choose it.
 If you love the smoke zapper, go electrostatic.
 Make the right choice for you, for the right reasons.
 This topic is covered in detail on our HEPA vs Electrostatic Page

 So many times when you look at comparison charts you just know there is a Bias.
 We will do our best here to provide a comparison to help you choose what is best for you rather then steer you to a product.
 In a single cycle HEPA always out cleans Electrostatic.
 But most times, when 2 heavy weights get together, there is more than 1 round.